Posted on October 18, 2016 and last updated on May 31, 2026

 • Sights: pond, wetland

-In my visit to Mud Pond, the trails were well marked and well maintained.
-The preserve has a small parking lot from which you can do a little loop, about 0.7 miles, blazed with yellow markers, that weaves between little ponds via a charming boardwalk.
-Or you can extend your walk by heading over to the nearby Donnabeth Lippman Park.
-This is a pleasant, watery landscape to explore.
+From the preserve’s small parking lot, you can make a little loop, about 0.7 miles, blazed with yellow markers.
+It weaves between the little ponds via a charming (but possibly dilapidated!) boardwalk.
+You can extend your walk by heading over to the nearby Donnabeth Lippman Park.
+There are also nearby snowmobile trails.

 Directions: At the traffic light on US 302 (1.2 miles north of their intersection with ME 115 in Windham), turn onto Angler Road, a dirt road, and follow it just under a half mile.
 Veer right onto Woodland Road and stay straight.
 This becomes Mount Hunger Shore Road.
 In 0.4 miles, you’ll see a parking area and trailhead on the right.
 A painted sign says Mud Pond Nature Preserve.